sigo/asus-zenfone-5-root/README.md

 ## Usage for linux

-If you're on linux, run `root.sh` script and follow instructions.
+If you're on linux, run `root.sh` script in terminal and follow instructions.

+    ./bash.sh

 ## Usage for other systems